zonemaster/zonemaster/README.md

  * [net-ldns](https://github.com/dotse/net-ldns) - which is a fork of
    of [ldns](https://www.nlnetlabs.nl/projects/ldns/). with a Perl frontend
  * [zonemaster-engine](https://github.com/dotse/zonemaster-engine) - which
-   contains the libraries doing the acutal tests.
+   contains the libraries doing the actual tests.
  * [zonemaster-cli](https://github.com/dotse/zonemaster-cli) - a Command Line
    Interface for the engine.
  * [zonemaster-backend](https://github.com/dotse/zonemaster-backend) - which